Undergraduate Research Program

 Get involved in undergraduate research through the INSPIRE UTC!

 Undergraduate students involved in research have the exciting opportunity to be directly involved with technology developments at the forefront of their chosen field of study.
 Undergraduate research experiences help students prepare for graduate school and provide opportunities to work closely with faculty advisors.
 They are counted towards experiential learning requirements at Missouri S&T.

 Missouri S&T provides scholarships for undergraduate research through the Opportunities for Undergraduate Research Experience (OURE) program.

-The INSPIRE UTC provides up to 4 additional scholarships annually for OURE students participating in research projects that are funded by the UTC and led by Missouri S&T faculty.
-Project descriptions are available here.
+The INSPIRE UTC provides up to 4 additional research stipends annually for OURE students participating in research projects that are funded by the UTC and led by Missouri S&T faculty.
+INSPIRE project descriptions are available here.

 how does it work?

 Students team up with an INSPIRE UTC faculty sponsor and successfully apply to the OURE Program.
 OURE scholarships are $500.
 Projects start at the beginning of the summer or fall semester and end at the conclusion of the following spring semester.